Are you curious about how my June was? Go through this June monthly report and learn everything about my savings, spending, and passive income.

-In my May monthly report I told you that I needed an extra €6.300 in June-July-August, that means that I have €4.600 left for July and August to get to my monthly goal of 60% savings rate for the year.
+In my May monthly report, I told you that I needed an extra €6.300 in June-July-August, which means that I have €4.600 left for July and August to get to my monthly goal of 60% savings rate for the year.

 I’ve sold some things, but they’ve only accounted for €25 for June.
 I will step up my game in July and try to make some more extra income selling things.